AustinWalsh/Datasets-COVID-19/Interesting-Reads/OtherRelevantReads.md

 **Name**: Other Interesting Reads

 **Summary**: This file is a listing of other interesting links and considerations when working with COVID-19 data.
 This includes both functional and technical considerations ranging from ethics to other scientific and medical considerations.
+Notable citation to the Top 50 R resources article linked below.

 **Links**: